relente-patriciajoy/Event-Scheduling-System/README.md

 ## 📌 About the Project

-In a world where events range from athletic competitions to creative showcases, **Eventix** provides a **unified platform** to handle registrations, participant management, and table assignments.
+**Eventix** provides a **unified platform** to handle registrations, participant management, and table assignments.
 All in one sleek, automated system.

 Originally built as a **school capstone project**, this system replaces traditional manual tracking with a clean, user-friendly digital solution that scales with organizational needs.